Islamic inheritance jurisprudence: Women and inheritance

 In Islam, women are entitled the right of inheritance, though generally, Islam allots women half the share of inheritance available to men if they inherit from the same father.
 For example, where the decedent has both male and female children, a son's share is double that of a daughter's.
 There are other circumstances where women might receive equal shares to men.
 For example, the share of the mother and father of a decedent who leaves children behind.
 Also the share of a brother who shares the same mother is equal to the share of a sister who shares the same mother, as do the shares of their descendants.

 There are some who say women are entitled to equal inheritance in Islam.
 In seventeenth century Ottoman cities, such as Bursa, inheritance issues were commonly resolved in courts, with the defendants even being family members of women that were suing them.

-Sometimes, women get double the share as that of men; for example, if there are only parents and husband, husband will receive half, father gets 1/6 and mother gets 2/6.
-This is according to Ibne Abbas's interpretation of verses 11, 12 of Surah An-Nisa.
+Sometimes, women get double the share as that of men; for example, if there are only parents and a husband, the husband will receive half, the father gets 1/6 and the mother gets 2/6.
+This is according to Ibn Abbas's interpretation of verses 11, 12 of Surah An-Nisa.

 Even the Qur'an does distinguish between men and women in cases of kalalah relation.
-Kalalah describes a person who leaves behind neither parents nor children; it also means all the relatives of a deceased except his parents and children, and it also denotes the relationships which are not through [the deceased's] parents or children.
+Kalalah describes a person who leaves behind neither parents nor children; it also means all the relatives of a deceased except his parents and children, and it also denotes the relationships that are not through [the deceased's] parents or children.

 Islamic scholars hold that the original reasons for these differences are the responsibilities that are allotted to spouses.
 A husband in Islam must use his inheritance to support his family while a wife has no support obligations.
 Additionally, Arab society traditionally practiced the custom of bride price or dower rather than dowry; i.e., the man paid a gift to his wife or her family upon marriage, rather than the opposite, placing a financial burden on men where none existed on women.
 This custom was continued but changed materially by Islam.
 The divine injunction stipulated that the dowry (mahr) is due to the wife only not her family.
 It can also be deferred thereby reducing the burden if the husband is unable to afford the requested dowry at the time of the marriage.
 The wife can defer it till a stipulated date or it can become a debt on the estate when the husband dies.
 And give their dowries willingly to women (as an obligation), but if they, of their own accord, remit a portion of the dowry, you may enjoy it with pleasure.